-If Primary students receive an Incident in the classroom and still do not respond to the classroom teacher, they can be buddied out to the Early Childhood Co-Ordinator's, or Primary Team Leader's classroom.
-In doing so, the teacher must prepare work and call the relevant Leadership Team member prior to sending the student/s.
+If Primary students receive an incident in the classroom and are still not responding to the classroom teacher, they can be buddied out to the Primary Team Leader's classroom (the Primary Team Leader will buddy out to an appropriate class).
+In doing so, teachers must prepare work and call the relevant Leadership Team member prior to sending students.
+If students need to cross between buildings to attend the Buddy Class, the teacher should call Administration and ask that an EA or Administration Team member attend the class to escort the student, with their work.
+Students should not be escorted to a Buddy Class by a peer.